nickcox/cd-extras/readme.md

 Options provided:

 - _AUTO_CD_: `[bool] = $true`
-  - Any truthy value will enable auto_cd.
+  - Any truthy value enables auto_cd.
 - _CD_PATH_: `[array] = @()`
-  - Paths to be searched by cd and tab expansion.
-This is an array, not a delimited string.
+  - Paths to be searched by `cd` and tab expansion.
+Note: this is an array, not a delimited string.
 - _CDABLE_VARS_: `[bool] = $false`
-  - cd into directory paths stored in variables without prefixing the variable name with `$`.
+  - `cd` and tab-expand into directory paths stored in variables without prefixing the variable name with `$`.
 - _NOARG_CD_: `[string] = '~'`
   - If specified, `cd` command with no arguments will change to this directory.
 - _MenuCompletion_: `[bool] = $true` (if PSReadLine available)
   - If truthy, indexes are offered as completions for `up`, `cd+` and `cd-` with full paths displayed in the menu
 - _DirCompletions_: `[array] = @('Push-Location', 'Set-Location', 'Get-ChildItem')`
-  - Commands that participate in advanced tab expansion.
+  - Commands that participate in enhanced tab expansion for directories.

 Either create a global hashtable, `cde`, with one or more of these keys _before_ importing the cd-extras module:

 ```sh
 $global:cde = @{